19lmyers/2014-Revamped/README.md

 IntelliJ IDEA has native support for Gradle.
 Eclipse users should install the [Buildship Gradle plugin for Eclipse](http://projects.eclipse.org/projects/tools.buildship), as the plugin does NOT come with the C++ distribution!

 Eclipse users should also DISABLE WPILib if they have it installed.

 ## Building and deploying your code
 - ```gradlew build``` will build your Robot Code
 - ```gradlew deploy``` will build and deploy your code to the RoboRIO

 More instructions on how to use GradleRIO are located in GradleRIO4Dummies.txt.

+These tasks are also listed in the Gradle window in IntelliJ IDEA, or the Gradle Tasks window in Eclipse.
+You can even create run configurations to launch these tasks!

 ## Pushing to GitHub